offerrall/Linec/readme.md

 # lineC
-Simple Python script to count code lines in a folder Counts code lines (.py, .c, .cpp, .h, .html, .css, .js, .kv) (You can add more extensions in the code)
+Simple Python script to count code lines in a folder (50 lines of code) Counts code lines (.py, .c, .cpp, .h, .html, .css, .js, .kv) (You can add more extensions in the code)

 ## Usage